haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_for_dummies.md

 ## Run the full solution

-Create the database you specified in the environment variable DWH_DATABASE within Snowflake Snowflake/Data/Databases -> + Database

 Now you can run the following command within your virtual python environment to generate the complete solution.
 ```
 dbt build